-Carlo Leonardo N. Leonio, Filipino, 51, has been a Director of the Club since 17 July 2014.
-He is the President and a Director of Petrolift Inc. & its subsidiaries: Transoil Corporation, Seatrans Corporation, Oceanlink Tankers Incorporated, Marinelink Tankers Corporation, Translift Ship Management Inc., Marinelift Shipyard and Repair Inc., and Equasis Logistics Incorporated.
-He is also the President and Director of Petrolift Holdings, Inc. and Director of Leonio Land Holdings, Inc., LLL Holdings Inc., LNL Archipelago Minerals Inc. and EVP & Director of Circle Corporate Inc. He attended the Executive Master's Program in Asian Institute of Management.
+Carlo Leonardo N. Leonio, Filipino, 52, has been a Director of the Club since 17 July 2014.
+He is the Vice Chairman and a Director of Petrolift Inc. & its subsidiaries: Transoil Corporation, Seatrans Corporation, Oceanlink Tankers Incorporated, Marinelink Tankers Corporation, Translift Ship Management Inc., Marinelift Shipyard and Repair Inc., and Equasis Logistics Incorporated.
+He is also the President and Director of Petrolift Holdings, Inc. and Director of Leonio Land Holdings, Inc., Leonio Group., LNL Archipelago Minerals Inc. and Circle Corporate Inc. He attended the Executive Master's Program in Asian Institute of Management.

-Lawrence Conrad N. Leonio, Filipino, 53, has been a Director of the Club since 11 February 2015.
-He is the Chief Executive Officer (CEO) and a Director of Marinelift Shipyard and Repair, Inc. and Petrolift Inc. and the Managing Director of its subsidiaries: Transoil Corporation, Seatrans Corporation, Oceanlink Tankers Incorporated, Marinelink Tankers Corporation, Translift Ship Management Inc. and Equasis Logistics Incorporated.
-He is also the CEO and a Director of Petrolift Holdings Inc. and LLL Holdings Inc.; Director of Leonio Land Holdings, Inc.; and Managing Director of Circle Corporate Inc. He served as CEO & Director of LNL Archipelago Minerals Inc. from 2012 to 2014, a Director in 2015, and Chairman, President and Director in 2016 to present.
-He was also the President and Director of Circle Corporate Inc from 2012 to 2015.
-He graduated with a degree of B.S.
+Lawrence Conrad N. Leonio, Filipino, 54, has been a Director of the Club since 11 February 2015.
+He is the Chairman of Petrolift Inc. and its subsidiaries: Transoil Corporation, Seatrans Corporation, Oceanlink Tankers Incorporated, Marinelink Tankers Corporation, Translift Ship Management Inc. and Equasis Logistics Incorporated.
+He serves as CEO of Leonio Group and LNL Archipelago Minerals Inc. He is also a Director of Leonio Land Holdings, Inc.; and Circle Corporate Inc. He graduated with a degree of B.S.
 Management from De La Salle University.
 He also completed a Professional Shipping Course at the Norwegian Shipping Academy in Oslo, Norway and holds an MBA degree major in Entrepreneurship at Olin Graduate School of Business at Babson College Massachusetts, USA.